HomeAboutBooksEventsPressRecipesStoriesContact

 It shouldn’t be surprising then that dark chocolate and peppery extra virgin olive oil make such a stunning marriage in the almost flourless cake from Fran Gage’s just-released book, “The New American Olive Oil” (Stewart, Tabori & Chang, 2009).
 The single-layer cake is at once dense, moist and amazingly light, with the silky smooth texture of velvet.
 Just enough of the oil’s pungent bite hovers in the background to highlight the chocolate’s subtly fruity character.
 I may never go back to butter."

-Read more at: http://skilletchronicles.com/content/
+Read more at: http://skilletchronicles.com/content/chocolate-and-olive-oil-oh-my/

-WandaLUST: March 2009
+WandaLUST March 2009

 The web magazine WandaLUST said: